Step into the world of seamless event planning and boosted sales with MICE โ the number one software in the industry.

 This is an essential part of the step-by-step plan.
 Every new event you create in MICE always asks for an event type (mandatory field).
 Your offer is also presented in the request widget based on the event type entered by the client.
 In addition, in reports you can ultimately see in detail which types of events are taken up frequently or infrequently.

-3. Setups & locations
+3. Setups & spaces

 Setups